ryan109/Serverless-Workshop/README.md

 Congrats, the skills created, although it's nothing more than a shell with a name that literally does nothing - lets give it a purpose (insert Rick & Morty robot joke [here](https://www.youtube.com/watch?v=X7HmltUWXgs))

 #### Giving the Skill a purpose
-1. Copy the contents of the model.json file found in this repo under the models folder, or click here *to-do link model*
+1. Copy the contents of the model.json file found in this repo under the models folder, or click [here](https://github.com/ryan109/Serverless-Workshop/blob/master/models/model.json)
 2. On the left of your developer console go to the `JSON Editor` under `Interaction Model`
 3. Paste the contents of the json file here and click `Save Model` at the top